localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 {{</command>}}

 If everything is wired up correctly, you should now see some activity in the LocalStack log outputs, where Crossplane starts deploying the S3 bucket against LocalStack.
-After some time, the bucket should be transitioning into `ready` status within Crossplane:
+After some time, the bucket should be transitioning into `ready` state within Crossplane:
 {{<command>}}
 $ kubectl get buckets
 NAME                     READY   SYNCED   EXTERNAL-NAME            AGE